AbdulMoidM/Street-Mapping/README.txt

 To compile, we used the line: javac StreetMap.java
 To run, we used the line: java StreetMap --show *txt-file-name-goes-here* An example execution line: java StreetMap --show nys.txt

+NOTE: <b> Due to the University of Rochester Computer Science Department's project guidelines, I cannot display the solution publicly.
+Thus I have removed the code inside StreetMap.java, which contained the implementation of Dijkstra's algorithm and the main method for the project.

+I have attached two images to display the working of the project. "initial-display.png" shows what you would see if you ran the project with the nys.txt file.
+Whereas, "shortest-path-example.png" shows the way you would see the shortest path if you input the names of two nodes into the graphical interface.</b>

 Files:
 Node.java, Edge.java, Graph.java, Canvas.java, StreetMap.java, map.png, map2.png.
 The two png files are just icons we add into our map at the starting node and ending node.
 The node file represents an intersection, the edge file reprsents a node and is also used to calculate weights of the edges.
 The graph file implements the shortest path calculation.
 The Canvas file is used to draw the map, handling the JFrame part of our project.
 The StreetMap class is the class with the main method, and uses inputs from cmd to give output of our project.